magento/devdocs/guides/v2.1/cloud/docker/docker-development-debug.md

     -   **Name**—Enter `bin/magento`.
     -   **Configuration** > **File**—Select the path to the `bin/magento` file in your local environment.

-1. Add breakpoints in the `php bin/magento` file and the debug PHP script created in the previous step.
+1. Add breakpoints in the `bin/magento` file and the debug PHP script created in the previous step.

 ## Using Xdebug Helper